gertkjerslev/dev-tools/README.md

 - **Flux CLI**: Continuous delivery solution for Kubernetes.
 - **Azure CLI**: Command-line tools for managing Azure resources.
 - **Additional Tools**: Includes tools like Git, Docker, Node.js, Go, PowerShell, and more.
-- **kube-no-trouble**: Easily check your clusters for use of deprecated APIs
+- **kube-no-trouble**: Easily check your clusters for the use of deprecated APIs
+- **Krew: plugin manager for `kubectl` command-line tool

 ## Usage